templatus/templatus-vue/README.md

 - Ruby 3
 - Ruby on Rails 6.1
-- Webpacker 6 (still RC1, but this allows using Webpack 5)
+- Webpacker 6 (still not released, but this allows using Webpack v5 and webpack-dev-server v4)
 - ActionCable (for WebSocket communication)
 - [Rails Request.JS](https://github.com/rails/request.js) (for AJAX requests)
 - PostgreSQL (for using as SQL database)